Effective February 2021

 This privacy notice is part of our agreement with you.

-This privacy notice forms part of our agreement with you.
+This Privacy Statement forms part of our agreement with you.
 You should read it along with the terms and conditions that apply.
-These terms and conditions can be accessed on the specific Shoprite Group websites or products, and www.shopriteholdings.co.za
+These terms and conditions can be accessed on the specific Shoprite Group websites or products, and www.shopriteholdings.co.za.

 This notice may change from time to time.